damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 1. Change location and fill in necessary information.
 1. Select Update.

+## Offboarding team members <a name="offboarding"></a>
+Sometimes we don't add people to our team but are saying goodbye too.
+Below is some People Ops info of arrangements that need to be made.

-## Returning property to GitLab<a name="returning-property"></a>
+### Returning property to GitLab<a name="returning-property"></a>

 As part of [offboarding](https://about.gitlab.com/handbook/offboarding/), any GitLab property needs to be returned to GitLab.
-GitLab will pay for the shipping either by PeopleOps sending a FedEx shipping slip or it can be returned by another mutually agreed method.
+GitLab will pay for the shipping either by People Ops sending a FedEx shipping slip or it can be returned by another mutually agreed method.
 If property is not returned, GitLab reserves the right to use a creditor company to help retrieve the property.

+### FedEx info for the team member <a name="fedex-info"></a>
+Pull up the departing contributors home address.
+Find a Fedex location close to them.
+Then follow the template below.

+Hi [Name of team member]

+The closest Fedex to you is located on [full street address, city, state, zip code].
+Driving or walking directions can be found here: [enter link from “mapping home location to the Fedex location”]

+Once there you can use Fedex boxes that you need and do the following actions:

+1. Package the equipment in the box
+2. Send package to GitLab HQ in San Francisco
+3. Mark on the invoice "Bill Recipient"
+4. Our Fedex number is: [find the number in Secretarial Vault in 1Password]
+5. Provide People Ops the tracking number via email

+Please let People Ops know if you have any questions.

 ## Using RingCentral<a name="ringcentral"></a>